 If this is the case, you might be best served by taking your home off the market for a few months – if you can afford to keep paying the mortgage – and wait until market conditions improve.

 If you have built a lot of equity in your home, you may want to take out a home equity loan — if you can afford to pay the higher monthly payment, that is.
 If not, you may be able to renegotiate a loan modification plan with your lender or convert your adjustable rate mortgage into a fixed-rate mortgage that has a lower interest rate.
 The loan can be used to fund other things, including real estate investments.

 3) Rent Out Your Home

 If you can’t sell your home and don’t want to hold two mortgages (your old home and your new home) one option may be to rent out your home at or near the price of your monthly mortgage payment.
 That allows you to apply the rent to your mortgage without having to incur any additional expense – other than upkeep, maintenance and repairs.

 4) Consider a Short Sale

-“I can’t sell my house in Hamilton because I owe too much!”
+“I can’t sell my house in Ontario because I owe too much!”
 This can happen if you purchased your home within the past few years and currently owe more than the home is worth (called being upside down).